joeshen117/Azure-ARM-template-deploy-test1/README.md

 This template deploys a SaaS solution to backup all your Logic App related resources information utilizing a Logic App and an Integration account:

-- A Logic apps which extracts the resources information via API reuqests and map the correlation between Logic Apps, API connection resrouces and On-premises Data Gateways.
+- A Logic apps which extracts the resources information via API requests and map the correlation between Logic Apps, API connection resources and On-premises Data Gateways.

 - A free tier Integration to enable Inline JavaScript code action in the Logic App.